[ PDF version ]

 Randomness, & Structural Selectivity

-With reference to research into some of the mathematical principles that underpin the construction of digital algorithms and digital information systems, in other pages under this section I have tried to draw attention to what appears in the analysis of that research to be a critical problem affecting the exchange of data across digital domains, generally speaking.
+Within the title page in this section, with reference to original research into some of the mathematical principles that underpin the construction of digital algorithms and digital information systems, I have tried to draw attention to what appears in the analysis of that research to be a critical problem affecting the exchange of data across digital domains, generally speaking – a problem that has not been acknowledged or addressed by the AI designers and systems engineers who develop and promote those systems.

 Nevertheless, those technologies remain by and large experimental in terms of their extended effects in practice, and while there have been important criticisms raised in response to some of those effects (for example by the 2019 AI Now Report1), these have been necessarily reactive (i.e., as important critical responses to some of the negative unintended consequences of the digital experiment), and have not to my knowledge addressed themselves to the kind of foundational criticisms I have tried to draw attention to on this website.
-The particular focus of these criticisms is an emphasis upon the specific problem of the logical inconsistency of data when exchanged across digital domains.
+The particular focus of these foundational criticisms is an emphasis upon the specific problem of the logical inconsistency of data when exchanged across digital domains.

-Within the title page in this section, I have tried to show why it is that the logic that informs the meaning and interpretation of data within its domain of origin should not be considered as freely transferable outside of that domain, and why the torrid exchange of data across domains without regard to that issue is a potential source of global confusion and disarray.
-It has nevertheless been a tacit assumption of information scientists that computational logic does somehow transcend the limits of digital domains, and that the meaning and value of that data is somehow retained integrally within the data itself as it is liberally exchanged beyond its domain of origin.
+In The Limits of Rationality, I have tried to show why it is that the logic that informs the meaning and interpretation of data within its domain of origin should not be considered as freely transferable outside of that domain, and why the torrid exchange of data across domains without regard to that issue is a potential source of global confusion and disarray.
+It has nevertheless been a tacit assumption of information scientists that computational logic does somehow transcend the limits of digital domains, and that the meaning and representative value of digital information is somehow retained integrally within the data itself as it is liberally exchanged beyond its domain of origin.

 That assumption is an error-in-principle.
-I have argued that in order for any digital data to retain its logical consistency it cannot be considered independently from the particular set of algorithmic rules under which it was derived, that those rules exhibit no universal applicability, and that all further uses of the data outside its domain of origin must be fully qualified in terms of those original rules; i.e., with respect to the original purposes and intents of the data.
-It has indeed been the purpose in part of the recent General Data Protection Regulation (‘GDPR’) to establish regulatory limits upon the reprocessing of subject data that arbitrarily exceeds its original intents and purposes.2 However, the problem of logical inconsistency is not limited to ethical issues concerning the integrity of individuals’ personal data, but one that potentially impinges upon the logical consistency of all data universally.
+I have argued that in order for any digital data to retain its logical consistency it cannot be considered independently from the particular set of algorithmic rules under which it was derived; that those rules exhibit no universal applicability, and that all further uses of the data outside its domain of origin must be fully qualified in terms of those original rules; i.e., with respect to the original purposes and intents of the data.
+It has indeed been the purpose in part of the recent General Data Protection Regulation (‘GDPR’) to establish regulatory limits upon the reprocessing of subject data that arbitrarily exceeds its original intents and purposes.2 However, the particular problem of logical inconsistency I have highlighted is not limited to ethical issues concerning the integrity of individuals’ personal data, but one that potentially impinges upon the logical consistency of all data universally.

 While there are clearly variations in the reliability between different categories of data (according to the relative integrity of its sources), serious and unforeseen vulnerabilities arise from the sheer ubiquity of data and the expectations placed upon it, in terms of its ability to faithfully retain its ontological value.
 A particular weakness is the hidden tenuousness of the value attached to subject-provided data (which somehow assumes that individuals never knowingly or unknowingly provide incorrect information on forms).
 Whichever way you look at it, there is inevitable disagreement between the body of data (however its limits are conceived) and its reference points, which is generally unanticipated and whose scale cannot be estimated.
-This should be understood in terms of increasing ‘entropy’ in the system (i.e., as a tendency towards increasing disorder in the system).
+This should be understood thermodynamically in terms of increasing entropy in the system (i.e., as a tendency towards increasing disorder in the system).

 Expert fallibility and technical inertia

-There is a serious imbalance, generally speaking, between the level of reprocessing done to data and the work done in evaluating that data; so that while data may enjoy unwarranted liquidity in the degree to which it is exchanged as a commodity, it nevertheless remains static and resistant to change.
+There is a serious imbalance, generally speaking, between the level of reprocessing done to data and the work done in evaluating it; so that while data may enjoy unwarranted liquidity in the degree to which it is exchanged as a commodity, it nevertheless remains static and resistant to change.
 Computational systems are imbued with imaginary super-human capabilities, which promise to do all the work for us.
 A not entirely unintended consequence of rapid digital innovation has been the marginalisation of human engagement and concern in the granular management of all kinds of information, because digital technology frees us in varying degrees from the labour of that engagement.
 Unfortunately however, at the same time it encourages us to dispense with the methods and wisdom through which we had previously exercised such essential critical engagement and concern.

 [continues]